dfinity/motoko/design/IDL.md

 Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

-To make these constraints as flexible as possible, a special rules applies to `in` records:
+To make these constraints as flexible as possible, a special rule allows *adding* records fields in a supertype as long as it is optional.
+To make this sound (i.e., not break transitivity), the subtyping rules on records are different for co- and contra-variant occurrences.
+To that end, the subtyping relation is indexed by a *polarity* parameter `P` that controls which rules apply.
+In the co-variant `+` polarity, records can have fields added in a subtype as usual, while the `-` polarity instead allows having optional fields removed (see the discussion of upgrading below).

-* An absent field in an `in` record is considered equivalent to a present field with value `null`.
-That way, a field of option (or null) type can also be added, in which case the service will read it as if its value was null if the client did not provide it.
+That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
+If an optional field is added to an inbound record, and he client did not provide it, the service will read it as if its value was null.

 Future extensions: defaults, including for variants?